ashleymckellar/ashleymckellar/README.md

 - 🔭 I’m currently working on a proof of concept for a mobile app for the Forever Twilight in Forks festival.
-The planned stack: React Native, Google OAuth and JWT authentication, and Firebase Realtime Database.
+The planned stack: React Native, Google OAuth and JWT authentication, and MongoDB/Express backend.

 - 🌱 I’m currently learning NextJS, TypeScript, and Supabase
 - 📫 How to reach me: email or LinkedIn